 MY APPROACH TO YOGA

 This is a practice for women seeking an embodied, healing, inward-focusing meditative approach to Yogic practices, using postures to develop mindfulness and cultivate states of deeper awareness and self-understanding and compassion.
 This is not about being "good" at poses or being bendy or strong, it's about being sensitive to yourself and understanding your needs.

 I teach with depth and sensitivity encouraging my students to be intuitive, to listen to and be guided by the needs of their own bodies, and find the expression of a pose which feels best for them.
-I have rich experience in healing lower back & hip issues through my own personal Yoga practice and people often report feeling very safe in my classes - I offer plenty of anatomically-safe alignments in my instructions, and will discuss aspects of anatomy to help you understand what you're experiencing in your own body.
+I offer plenty of anatomically-safe alignments and variations in my instructions, and will discuss aspects of anatomy to help you understand what you're experiencing in your own body.
+People consistently report feeling very safe and validated by this approach.

 Classes always end with a relaxation & sometimes a yoga nidra (yoga sleep) so that you can leave feeling deeply rested and nourished as well as energised.